nikosk/fastAPI-microservice-example-/README.md

-This project is a proof of concept microservice written in Kotlin with FastAPI.
+This project is a proof of concept microservice written in Python with FastAPI.
 It was written to test if FastAPI is a good fit for writing microservices in a larger project.